GeeksHacking/hackomania2024-sudo-win-GovGuide/vector-db/data/content/Food & Beverages/Healthier Dining Grant.md

 HDP Partners are eligible for the Healthier Dining Grant (HDG).
 You can apply for the grant at any time during your period of participation as a HDP Partner, subject to the eligibility criteria below.

 The following types of F&B establishments with the number of outlets are eligible to apply for the HDG.
-≥ 3 outlets1 operating in the following types of F&B establishments:
+More than or equal to 3 outlets operating in the following types of F&B establishments:

     Restaurants
     Quick Service Restaurant/Fast Food